full-send-code/lens-for-google-calendar/README.md

 - **Export**: Backup your calendar groups to a JSON file
 - **Import**: Restore calendar groups from a previously exported file

-### Settings Page & Logs
+### Settings Page & Logging

 The extension settings page can be accessed by clicking the extension icon in the Chrome toolbar.
 The settings page provides:

-- **View Logs**: Browse all extension logs with detailed timestamps and log levels
-- **Filter Logs**: Filter logs by level (Log, Info, Warn, Error, Debug)
-- **Search Logs**: Search logs by content, timestamp, or level
+- **Logging Settings**: Control whether the extension collects debugging information
+  - **Opt-in Logging**: Logging is disabled by default - users must explicitly enable it
+  - **Privacy First**: When disabled, no debugging data is collected or stored
+  - **Automatic Cleanup**: Disabling logging immediately deletes all existing logs
+  - **Troubleshooting**: Enable logging temporarily when experiencing issues
-- **Export Logs**: Download logs as a ZIP file for troubleshooting
+- **Download Logs**: Export logs as a ZIP file for troubleshooting (only when logging is enabled)
   - Logs are automatically anonymized (calendar IDs and email addresses replaced with placeholders)
-  - Contains console messages from the last 24 hours (max 500 entries)
+  - Contains debugging information from the last 24 hours (max 500 entries)
   - ZIP file includes logs.json and metadata.json
-  - Logs are automatically cleared after successful export
   - No data is sent externally - everything stays on your computer
-- **Clear Logs**: Remove all stored logs from local storage
-- **Statistics**: View total log count and time range of logged events

 ## 🏗️ Architecture